-The making of a postliberal: Beyond civic faith
+The making of a postliberal: Beyond civic faith: Two stories

 Seattle's Plymouth Congregational Church could be described as an "old first church."
 Founded in 1869 when the population of the city was 1,000, the church conceived of its mission as one of civilizing this rough-and-tumble city on the nation's western edge.
 Members of the congregation have served at one time or another on the City Council and school board and as mayor.
 At the turn of the century Plymouth members led the effort to close down Seattle's thriving brothels and gambling establishments.
 The church also functioned as "mother church" to most of the 20 other Congregational churches in the city.

 Plymouth has a proud history of civic activism.
 It organized boys and girls clubs between 1910 and the mid-'30s; it helped with refugee resettlement efforts following World War II and the Vietnam war.
 In the early 1980s the congregation pioneered an innovative low-income housing development program, and today the parish supports a ministry to the mentally ill.

 Yet in 1990, when I began my pastorate at Plymouth, all was not well.
 The congregation had grown older.
 The median age of the membership was nearly 60, and a third of the congregation's members were over 80.
 Membership, though relatively stable, had been on the decline for several decades.
 Most Sundays the sanctuary was less than half full.
 In the late 1980s the congregation was paralyzed by a conflict regarding divestment of its endowment fund in support of South Africa's antiapartheid movement.
 The church was struggling to articulate its identity and purpose in a compelling and theological way.
 Congregational community was fractured by competing interest groups and agendas.